 How many of you keep hearing how difficult it is to document one’s ancestry through the female side of your family.
 The reason often given is because each time a female marries, she gives up her birth surname and takes on her husband’s surname.
 Well, while this is true in some cases, it also creates a great opportunity for some interesting genealogical research.

 Here is what happened, when I went looking through my mother’s ancestry, through several family surnames such as Philips, Mathieu (a critical family surname – Mathieu documented and recently published in my Memoir – GOT PROOF!)
 D’arensbourg, Duclos-Deselle, Messier and Lemoyne.

-It is my sincere hope that each of you on a similar journey are continued to be inspired by stories such as this one and know that anything is possible as long as you believe and not give up the search.
+It is my sincere hope that each of you on a similar journey is continued to be inspired by stories such as this one and know that anything is possible as long as you believe and not give up the search.
 I did not and hope you to won’t either.

 Return to click here: Henderson’s Descent From French Ancestor Michel Messier dit Saint Michel Certified